InformationSystemsFreiburg/image_segmentation_japan/README.md

 >>> exit()
 ```

-To check if everything is working with the models, download this image, save it as `input.jpg` and and the following code:
+To check if everything is working with the models, download this image, save it as `input.jpg` and run the following code:
 `http://images.cocodataset.org/val2017/000000439715.jpg`

 ```python